Dappered

 Disclaimer: This is not a beginner “how to start working out” post.
-Instead, it’s a post for people used to going to a gym, but who now can’t or won’t because of COVID-19.
+Instead, it’s a post for people who are going to a gym, but who now can’t or won’t.
 As always, working out has risks.
 Talk to your doctor before starting any exercise plan.

 I believe that physical exercise is a part of having style.
 What’s the point of dressing well if you’re neglecting your physical and mental health?
 I’m a daily gym goer.
 Or more accurately, I was.
-I haven’t been to a gym since March.
-I just don’t want to contribute to the spread of COVID-19.
-So, I started assembling a (very) small home-gym back in the spring.
-And what I’ve learned these past 8 months blew my mind.
+I haven’t been to a gym since March of 2020.
+Back then I started assembling a (very) small home-gym.
+And what I’ve learned since blew my mind.

 A tabata timer app